-plants in attainment counties.
+Regardless of vintage, power plants in nonattainment counties faced greater constraints on emissions than plants in attainment counties.
 One way for plants to meet regulatory requirements was to decrease output.
-Indeed, Appendix Figure C.5 shows a large drop in output among plants built before 1963 located in nonattainment counties after the passage of the 1970 CAA.
-This decline in output seems to be driven by utilities scaling back production at older vintage plants rather than shuttering capacity, which remained stable in the post-1972 period.
-Reductions in output from pre-1963 plants were offset primarily by increases in production from new plants built after 1972.20
+Indeed, Appendix Figure C.1 shows a large drop in output among plants built before 1963 located in nonattainment counties after the passage of the 1970 CAA.
+This decline in output seems to be driven by utilities scaling back production at older plants rather than shuttering capacity, which remained stable in the post-1972 period.
+Reductions in output from pre-1963 plants were offset primarily by increases in production from new plants built after 1972.

 To reduce emissions, existing plants in nonattainment counties could also burn more expensive, lower sulfur coal or install pollution abatement technology - either flue gas desulfurization (FGD) systems or flue gas particulate collectors (FGP).
-However, installing a FGD system was costly and risked subjecting the plant to the New Source Performance Standards (NSPS), a set of strict standards that applied to the plant regardless of its county's attainment status.21 Despite these concerns, both FGP and FGD installation rates increased after 1970 (see Appendix Figures A.2 and A.5).
+However, installing a FGD system was costly and risked subjecting the plant to the stricter New Source Performance Standards that applied to the plant regardless of its county's attainment status.21 Despite these concerns, both FGP and FGD installation rates increased after 1970 (see Appendix Figure A.3).